 From bees and wasps to mosquitoes and ticks, there is no shortage of outdoor party invaders during the summer months.
 Before you head to your next barbeque, learn how you can protect you and your family from insect bites and stings, and keep enjoying those long summer nights.

-"Insect bites and stings are extremely common,” says Dr. Alfredo Rabines, DO, an AOA board-eligible emergency physician from New York.
+"Insect bites and stings are extremely common,” says Alfredo Rabines, DO, an AOA board-eligible emergency physician in Brooklyn, New York.
 “Stings from bees, wasps, hornets, yellow jackets and fire ants are typically the most troublesome.
 Bites from mosquitoes, ticks and biting flies also can cause reactions, but these are generally milder,” he adds.

 Since bites and stings are an injection of venom or other substances into your skin, the injection can sometimes trigger an allergic reaction.
 “The severity of your reaction depends on your sensitivity to the insect venom or substance and whether you've been stung or bitten more than once,” says Dr. Rabines.

 According to Dr. Rabines, most bites and stings will only result in mild discomfort for a short period of time.
 “Typically the signs and symptoms of an insect bite are redness, swelling and itching that disappear within a day or so,” he says.

 A small percentage of people experience a severe reaction.
 According to Dr. Rabines, symptoms of a severe reaction can include:

 "If you experience any of these symptoms, or have a history of severe reactions, you should seek medical attention immediately,” says Dr. Rabines.